• Skip to primary navigation

 • Main equipment

-• Mixing bowl – you will need a bowl large enough to hold all the flour plus the other ingredients.
-I like this earthenware bowl (my Granny had one similar so maybe that’s why I like it – brings back memories).
-Also, it comes in different sizes so you can pick the size that suits your needs.
+• Mixing bowl - you will need a bowl large enough to hold all the flour plus the other ingredients.

 What you will need to make Chelsea Buns

-You can get the complete list of ingredients and detailed instructions for making these Chelsea buns on the printable recipe card at the end of this post.
+**You can get the complete list of ingredients and detailed instructions for making these Chelsea buns on the printable recipe card at the end of this post**

 • Plain flour – don’t use self-raising flour, this dough gets its rise from the yeast.

-• Milk and butter – these should be warmed together in the microwave or a few seconds.
+• Milk and butter - these should be warmed together in the microwave for a few seconds.
 The warmth from the warm ingredients will help to activate the yeast.
-Don’t let the butter melt completely, it should just be nicely softened.
+Don't let the butter melt completely, it should just be nicely softened.

 • Sugar – this is to add a bit of sweetness to the dough.